 - Mexican hot chocolate: Made with Mexican chocolate and spices like cinnamon, vanilla, and more.

-- Dulce de leche or cajeta: Mexican caramel sauce made with dairy-free ingredients.
+- Dulce de leche or cajeta: Mexican caramel sauce made dairy-free.

-If you can't eat your churros right away (good luck with that), there are a few storage options:
+If you can’t eat your vegan churros right away (we wish you luck with that), you have a few storage options.
+Keep the following tips in mind:

 - Room temperature: Once the churros have completely cooled, wrap them in a paper towel and store them in an airtight container for up to 1-2 days.

-- Reheat: Bake them for 10-12 minutes at 375 degrees F. If you're using frozen dough, let it thaw completely and refer to the instructions in our recipe card.
+- Reheat: Bake churros for 10-12 minutes at 375 degrees F. If you’re using frozen dough, let it thaw completely and refer to the same instructions on our recipe card.

-- Make ahead: Pipe churro dough out onto a baking sheet and freeze.
-Transfer to a freezer-safe bag or container for up to 3 months.
-You can cook the churros straight from being frozen.
+- Make ahead: Pipe the churro dough out onto a baking sheet and freeze it.
+Transfer the frozen churros to a freezer-safe bag or container for up to 3 months.
+You can cook the churros straight from the freezer.

 ♻️ Variations